Education Leadership (EDLD)

 Students will examine the legal framework for education including the United States Constitution, federal and state statutes, and the body of case law affecting all aspects of education and non-profit organizations.
 Current policy and legal statutes are evaluated in relationship to the concepts and changes in futurism and the global issues in the field of education and other non-profit ventures.
 Prerequisite: Admission to the doctoral program.

 EDLD 622.
-Communication for Organizational Leaders.
+Theories in Educational Leadership.
 3 Hours.

 EDLD 623.
 Education Marketing and Public Relations.
 3 Hours.